radius-project/radius/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Preamble

+The Radius project seeks to foster an open, innovative, and inclusive community.
+To clarify expected behaviour in our communities we have adopted the [Contributor Covenant](http://contributor-covenant.org/).
+This code of conduct has been adopted by [many other open source communities](http://contributor-covenant.org/adopters/) and we feel it expresses our values well.
+This applies to all interactions using official Radius project resources including all GitHub repositories.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our